 These aren’t your Tuesday night, goes-well-with-pizza wines.
-No, these rare bottles have more in common with fine artwork, and serve as a clear reminder that wine collecting is serious business.
+No, we’re talking the world’s crazy expensive wines.
+These rare bottles have more in common with fine artwork, and serve as a clear reminder that wine collecting is serious business.

 2009 Chateau Margaux Balthazar – $195,000

 Regarded as one of the best vintages ever produced by the estate, just three of these 2009 Balthazar wines were made available to sell at a wine shop in the Dubai airport.
 The price?
 A whopping $195,000 – which gets you a first class ticket to France for a private vineyard tour and dinner at the Chateau hosted by head winemaker Paul Pontallier.